University of FloridaSolutions for Your Life

 Experience Section

+The employment experience section offers the applicant the opportunity to demonstrate work skills.
+The authors believe that employers hire people for SKILLS developed, not DUTIES performed.
+Therefore, the applicant's resume should heavily emphasize skills that were developed from performing duties, rather than just enumerating the duties performed.
 Heavy emphasis should also be placed on special achievements in the workplace.
-The authors advise avoiding the use of terms such as “responsible for” and “assisted in.”
-For example, instead of the statement, “Assisted Dr. Allen F. Wysocki in the instruction of AEB 3341,” a more favorable statement would be, “By working with Dr. Allen F. Wysocki in the instruction of AEB 3341, I developed exemplary organizational and people skills by interacting with students in a classroom setting.”
+The authors advise avoiding the use of terms such as "responsible for" and "assisted in."
+For example, instead of the statement, "Worked as a teaching assistant in the instruction of AEB 3341," a more favorable statement would be, "By working as a teaching assistant in the instruction of AEB 3341, I developed exemplary organizational and people skills by interacting with students in a classroom setting."

 Additional/Other Information Section

 There is also a debate on whether to list references.
-Some advise listing references on the resume, while others advise listing references as “available upon request.”
+Some professionals advise listing references on the resume, while others advise listing references as "available upon request."
 The authors believe that it is best to leave a reference section out of the resume because almost all employers assume that references are available upon request.
 The applicant should have an available list of references (including how to contact the references and what information the references may provide) to give to the potential employer when requested.

 1. Determine who is reading your resume.